junxit/us-congress-bills-113/bill.md

 - **(d)** *National security waiver* The President may waive the application of sanctions under this section with respect to a foreign financial institution if the President—
   - **(1)** determines that the waiver is in the national security interest of the United States; and
   - **(2)** submits to the appropriate congressional committees a report on the determination and the reasons for the determination.
+- **(e)** *Implementation; penalties*
+  - **(1)** *Implementation* The President may exercise all authorities provided under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
+1702 and 1704) to carry out the purposes of this section.
+  - **(2)** *Penalties* The penalties provided for in subsections (b) and (c) of section 206 of the International Emergency Economic Powers Act (50 U.S.C.
+1705) shall apply to a person that violates, attempts to violate, or conspires to violate, or causes a violation of, subsection (a) or (b) of this section, or an order or regulation prescribed under either such subsection, to the same extent that such penalties apply to a person that commits an unlawful act described in section 206(a) of the International Emergency Economic Powers Act.
-- **(e)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees the certification described in section 4(h).
+- **(f)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees the certification described in section 4(h).

 ## § 6.
-Codification of executive orders addressing the crisis in Ukraine

-- **(a)** *In general* United States United States sanctions with respect to the Russian Federation provided for in Executive Orders 13660 (79 Fed.
-Reg.
-13,493), 13661 (79 Fed.
-Reg.
-15,535), and 13662 (79 Fed.
-Reg.
-16,169), as in effect on the day before the date of the enactment of this Act, shall remain in effect until the date on which the President submits to the appropriate congressional committees the certification described in section 4(h).
-- **(b)** *Exceptions and waivers* Sanctions referred to in subsection (a) shall, as appropriate, be subject to the exceptions and waivers provided for in subsections (d), (e), and (f) of section 4.

-## § 7.
-Major non-NATO ally status for Ukraine, Georgia, and Moldova

-Section 517 of the Foreign Assistance Act of 1961 (22 U.S.C.
-2321k) is amended by adding at the end the following:

-> - **(c)** *Additional designations*
->   - **(1)** *In general* Effective on the date of the enactment of the Ukraine Freedom Support Act of 2014, Ukraine, Georgia, and Moldova are each designated as a major non-NATO ally for purposes of this Act and the Arms Export Control Act (22 U.S.C.
-2751 et seq.).
->   - **(2)** *Notice of termination of designation* The President shall notify Congress in accordance with subsection (a)(2) before terminating the designation of a country specified in paragraph (1).

-## § 8.
 Increased military assistance for the Government of Ukraine

 - **(a)** *In general* The President is authorized to provide defense articles, defense services, and training to the Government of Ukraine for the purpose of countering offensive weapons and reestablishing the sovereignty and territorial integrity of Ukraine, including anti-tank and anti-armor weapons, crew weapons and ammunition, counter-artillery radars to identify and target artillery batteries, fire control, range finder, and optical and guidance and control equipment, tactical troop-operated surveillance drones, and secure command and communications equipment, pursuant to the provisions of the Arms Export Control Act (22 U.S.C.
 2751 et seq.), the Foreign Assistance Act of 1961 (22 U.S.C.
 2151 et seq.), and other relevant provisions of law.
 - **(b)** *Report required* Not later than 60 days after the date of the enactment of this Act, the President shall submit a report detailing the anticipated defense articles, defense services, and training to be provided pursuant to this section and a timeline for the provision of such defense articles, defense services, and training, to—
   - **(1)** the Committee on Foreign Relations, the Committee on Appropriations, and the Committee on Armed Services of the Senate; and
   - **(2)** the Committee on Foreign Affairs, the Committee on Appropriations, and the Committee on Armed Services of the House of Representatives.
 - **(c)** *Authorization of appropriations*
-  - **(1)** *In general* There are authorized to be appropriated to the Secretary of State $350,000,000 for fiscal year 2015 to carry out activities under this section.
+  - **(1)** *In general* There are authorized to be appropriated to the Secretary of State $100,000,000 for fiscal year 2015, $125,000,000 for fiscal year 2016, and $125,000,000 for fiscal year 2017 to carry out activities under this section.
-  - **(2)** *Availability of amounts* Amounts authorized to be appropriated pursuant to paragraph (1) shall remain available for obligation and expenditure through the end of fiscal year 2017.
+  - **(2)** *Availability of amounts* Amounts authorized to be appropriated pursuant to paragraph (1) shall remain available for obligation and expenditure through the end of fiscal year 2018.
 - **(d)** *Authority for the use of funds* The funds made available pursuant to subsection (c) for provision of defense articles, defense services, and training may be used to procure such articles, services, and training from the United States Government or other appropriate sources.
+- **(e)** *Protection of civilians* It is the sense of Congress that the Government of Ukraine should take all appropriate steps to protect civilians.

-## § 9.
+## § 7.
 Expanded nonmilitary assistance for Ukraine

 - **(a)** *Assistance to internally displaced people in Ukraine*
   - **(1)** *In general* Not later than 30 days after the date of the enactment of this Act, the Secretary of State shall submit a plan, including actions by the United States Government, other governments, and international organizations, to meet the need for protection of and assistance for internally displaced persons in Ukraine, to—